it-projects-llc/odoo-saas-tools/saas_server_demo/README.rst

 This module introduces additional parameters for __openerp__.py so that modules with these parameters can be demonstrated in automatically generated databases.
-It also makes possible to automatically update the modules' Git repositories and restart the Server with command from SaaS Portal after the update so new demo databases would be created with latest updates in the demonstrated modules.
+It also makes possible to update the modules' Git repositories and restart the Server through commands from SaaS Portal so new demo databases could be created with latest updates in the demonstrated modules.

 Contributors
 ------------